Slatebox/slatebox/README.md

 ## Contact

-If you want to contact me you can reach me at tim@slatebox.com.
+You can reach me at tim@slatebox.com.

 ## Tech Stack